Team

 Her landmark investigations into privacy at The Wall Street Journal pioneered the use of engineers to forensically examine digital surveillances.
 At ProPublica, she forged a new field of algorithmic accountability with investigations that revealed racial bias in criminal risk assessment algorithms and prompted several discrimination lawsuits against Facebook for its biased ad placement algorithms.

 She is a winner and two-time finalist for the Pulitzer Prize in Explanatory Reporting.
 She is also the author of the New York Times bestseller “Dragnet Nation: A Quest for Privacy, Security and Freedom in a World of Relentless Surveillance” (Times Books, 2014) and “Stealing MySpace: The Battle to Control the Most Popular Website in America” (Random House, March 2009).
+She is the co-author of "On Courage: How to be a Dissident in an Age of Fear" scheduled to be published by Mariner Books in 2026.

 She earned a B.A. in mathematics from the University of Chicago and an MBA from the Graduate School of Business at Columbia University.
-She is currently a Walter Shorenstein Media and Democracy Fellow at Harvard Kennedy School’s Shorenstein Center on Media, Politics and Public Policy and was previously Entrepreneur in Residence at Columbia Journalism School’s Brown Institute for Media Innovation.

 Photograph by Harold Mindel